|

 addition to the monthly service bill you get.
 So, to help

-customers, wireless companies will discount their phones when you sign
+customers, wireless companies historically discounted phones when you

 up for a new plan.
 This is part of what is known as COA, or